MarchRoth/leo-xiv/README.md

-# leo-xiv
+# Pope Leo XIV
-A collection of speeches, homilies, and writings of Pope Leo XIV
+This is a collection of speeches, homilies, and writings of Pope Leo XIV, in markdown format.
+If you have any links to addresses or works by him to be added to the repository, feel free to help in contributing to this work!